IIITLucknowSWEngg/CSITTeam013/Assignment2/Test.md

 **Behavior-Driven Development (BDD):**
 - Cucumber Documentation on BDD
 - Cucumber eBooks
-- Referenced for writing Gherkin-based test cases to ensure test clarity and alignment with user stories.

 **Chai Assertion Library:**
 - Chai.js Documentation
 - Used for implementing assertions in automated testing scripts.

 **ChatGPT by OpenAI:**
 - Assistance in creating the outline for the software testing document along with codes.